edensubrrs/EDEN-Demo/README.md

 ![Image](https://github.com/edensubrrs/EDEN-Demo/blob/main/readme_files/Screenshot%20from%202023-06-16%2017-20-38.png)

-3. After the execution of the `main.py` file, deactivate the current environment, activate the `eden_env_2` environment:
+3. After the execution of the `main.py` file, deactivate the current environment, activate the `eden_env_2` environment and run the following commands for audio generation:

 ```
 conda deactivate